sunflynf/web-notes/docs/summarize/frontend/HTML.md

 </table>
 ```

-:::note Tabl's tag
+:::info Table's tag

 - `thead`, `tbody` and `tfoot` just use for group content.
-It can remove for special case (like vertical table, group column or row, ...)
+It can remove for special case (like vertical table, ...)
 - `caption` use to name + description table (optional)
 - `th` & `td` can use `colspan` to group **columns** and `rowspan` to group **rows**
 - (2024) `colgroup` and `col` currently not famous, so avoid using them